 6A.
 [Buyers of Electronic Documents, Controllable Electronic Records, Controllable Accounts, and Controllable Payment Intangibles.]
 Subsection (g) provides a take-free rule for electronic documents, subsection (h) so provides for controllable electronic records, and subsection (i) so provides for controllable accounts and controllable payment intangibles.
-Subsection (g) conditions the take-free rule on the buyer obtaining control of authoritative electronic copies of the document as a condition for taking free only if the authoritative electronic copies can be subjected to control.

-4. Control of controllable electronic records, controllable accounts, and controllable payment intangibles.
-Consistent with the treatment of electronic copies of records evidencing chattel paper and electronic documents in subsections (f) and (g), subsection Subsection (h) conditions the take-free rule for a buyer of a controllable electronic record on the buyer's obtaining control of the electronic record.
+Subsection (g) conditions the take-free rule on the buyer obtaining control of authoritative electronic copies of the document only if the authoritative electronic copies can be subjected to control.
+Subsection (h) conditions the take-free rule for a buyer of a controllable electronic record on the buyer's obtaining control of the electronic record.
 Similarly, under subsection (i), the take-free rule for a buyer, other than a secured party, of a controllable account or controllable payment intangible is conditioned on the buyer's obtaining control of the account or payment intangible.
 Although in general a buyer of an account or a payment intangible is a secured party, there are limited exceptions.
 See Sections 1-201(b)(35) ("security interest" includes interest of buyer of accounts or payment intangibles); 9-109(d)(4) (inapplicability of Article 9 to sale of accounts or payment intangibles as a part of the sale of a business).

-- 41 Section 9-322.
-Priorities Among Conflicting Security Interests in and Agricultural - 42 Liens on Same Collateral.
+Section 9-322.
+Priorities Among Conflicting Security Interests in and Agricultural

+Liens on Same Collateral.